Skip to Content

 Get your horse to respect you on the ground first if you want to earn its respect in the saddle.
 So, get your horse on a rope halter and 14-ft lead rope and progress it through a series of exercises designed to have him move in the direction you want.

-Check out my guide on three basic horse-training groundwork exercises to do with your horse.
+Check out my guide on three basic horse-training groundwork exercises for your horse.
 As you advance in groundwork, your horse’s respect for you and your leadership will increase.

 Tip #2 Show him you are the leader

 In the wild, the herd’s lead mare and head stallion have to work hard to earn the trust and respect of the herd.
-If the lead mare cannot take her herd to good water sources and food supplies and the lead stallion fails to protect the herd from predators, they have to step down so another more capable pair can take over.
+If the lead mare cannot take her herd to good water sources and food supplies and the lead stallion fails to protect the herd from predators, it must step down so another more capable pair can take over.

-Show your horse you are not a wimp, nor are you a barbarian.
+Show your horse you are not a wimp or a barbarian.
 Do the right thing.

 Tip #3 Rewarding isn’t the only way; make your horse uncomfortable for unwanted behavior